Shaping compassionate, courageous leaders.

 Bill Hendricks is Executive Director for Christian Leadership at the Center and President of The Giftedness Center, where he serves individuals making key life and career decisions.
 A graduate of Harvard University, Boston University, and Dallas Theological Seminary, Bill has authored or co-authored numerous books, and sits on the steering committee for The Theology of Work Project.
 He is married to Lynn Turpin Hendricks, and is the proud father of three daughters.
 He keeps a list of people wanting to try his Mexican food and award-winning Lone Star chili.

 Dr. Darrell Bock

-Darrell Bock is Executive Director for Cultural Engagement a thr Center and Senior Research Professor of New Testament Studies at the Seminary.
-A native of Houston, he is the author or editor of over 40 books on a wide range of biblical and cultural topics.
-He speaks regularly on these topics, serves as a consulting editor for Christianity Today and on the boards of Wheaton College and Chosen People Ministries.
-He is married to Sally with three children and four grandchildren.
-He has a love for all things sports on many continents.
+Darrell Bock is Executive Director for Cultural Engagement at the Center and Senior Research Professor of New Testament Studies at the Seminary.
+A native of Houston, he is the author or editor of over 45 books on a wide range of biblical and cultural topics.
+He speaks regularly on these topics, occasionally partners with Christianity Today, and is on the boards of Wheaton College and Chosen People Ministries.
+He is an advisor to staff and elders at Bent Tree Bible Fellowship in Carrollton, and is also an elder emeritus at Trinity Fellowship Church in Dallas.
+Married to Sally for over 45 years, he has three married children and four grandchildren.
+He loves all things “sports” on many continents.

 About Howard "Prof" Hendricks

 His legacy, in partnership with Jeanne, his wife of more than sixty-five years, includes four children and six grandchildren.
-Holding large audiences enthralled at venues such as Billy Graham’s conference center or Promise Keepers’ stadium rallies, Prof would confide, “It’s wonderful to be here with you, but I have a group of delicious students waiting for me back at the seminary.”
+Holding large audiences enthralled at venues such as The Billy Graham Training Center at the Cove or Promise Keepers’ stadium rallies, Prof would confide, “It’s wonderful to be here with you, but I have a group of delicious students waiting for me back at the seminary.”